atamakahere-git/bob/Readme.md

 ## Inference

 Based on the provided benchmark results, we can draw several conclusions regarding the performance of different builder patterns.
-The titles in the results indicate the configuration used for each benchmark:

 Here are the key inferences: